 The DET 5 is the last of 5 detachement of the VRC-30 squadron.
-It is based at NAF Atzugi in Japan but will move to MCAS Iwakuni in 2017.
+It is based at MCAS Iwakuni.
 Their nick name is "WE DELIVER"

 |VRC-30 DET 5||VRC-30 DET 5||VRC-30 DET 5||STILL DELIVERING 20 YEARS||SAYONARA ATSUGI|